cpamon/Benchmark/README.md

 | Total transfered    | 24403021 bytes |
 | Transfer rate    | 55.96 Kbytes/s |

+As expected, with such a low level of concurrency it takes a huge amount of time (425 seconds) to complete the 1000 requests since every request has to be performed once at a time.

 ![Graph 1](https://github.com/cpamon/Benchmark/blob/main/resultados-1000-0.png)

+The graph shows that the latency remains a bit over 200ms until 400 requests.
+From there it starts to increase almost constantly until the 900th request from which the growth becomes exponential reaching 2000ms at the 1000th request.

+___

+### Test 2

 | Requests | 1000 |
 | ------ | ----------- |